bak/mongo_populator/README.md

     californian.zone_preference = ['northern', 'southern'] # you must choose one.
     ...

-This will create 1000 to 5000 men or women with the annual income between 10,000 and 200,000.

 ### Fake values

 If you need to generate fake data, there are a few methods to do this.